mizlan/significant-figures/lib/README.md

 # Significant Figures

 This repository contains the `Data.SigFig` module that contains a variety of functions to parse and evaluate expressions involving significant figures.
-This will be published to Hackage at some point (namely when HasBigDecimal gets a new release).
 It also contains an executable CLI using Haskeline.

 ## Supported Operations